 Access to Official Military Personnel Files (OMPF)for the General Public

-Please note: the following information, regarding access, pertains only to records of veterans who separated from service after 1957.
-Access records of veterans who separated from service before 1957.
+Please note: the following information, regarding access, pertains only to records of veterans who separated from service less than 62 years ago.
+Access records of veterans who separated from service 62 (or more) years ago.

 Without the consent of the veteran or next-of-kin, the National Personnel Records Center (NPRC) can only release limited information from the Official Military Personnel File (OMPF) to the general public.
 You are considered a member of the general public if you are not the veteran, asking about a veteran who is of no relation to you or seeking information about a veteran who is a relative but for whom you are not the next-of-kin.
 The next-of-kin is defined as any of the following: the un-remarried widow or widower, son, daughter, father, mother, brother or sister of the deceased veteran.

 Such access is intended to strike a balance between the public's right to obtain information from Federal records, as outlined in the Freedom of Information Act (FOIA), and the veteran's right to privacy as defined by the Privacy Act.